 So, if a system stops working because of any of the above-mentioned reasons, you can access the data from a different location.

 Data replication can also enhance and boost server performance.
-This is because when companies run numerous data copies on different servers, users can access data much quicker.
+When companies run numerous data copies on different servers, users can access data much quicker.
 Moreover, when all data read operations are directed to a replica, admins can reduce processing cycles on the primary server for more resource-exhaustive write operations.

 Better Network Performance